Patrons, Board and Governance

 Mr Tim Fairfax AC is a Company Director, Pastoralist and Philanthropist.

-He is President of the Queensland Art Gallery | Gallery of Modern Art Foundation, Director of the RNA Foundation, a member of the National Portrait Gallery Foundation, the National Gallery of Australia Foundation and Australian Schools Plus.
+He is President of the Queensland Art Gallery | Gallery of Modern Art Foundation, a member of the National Portrait Gallery Foundation, the National Gallery of Australia Foundation and Australian Schools Plus.

 Tim takes an active leadership role in promoting philanthropy in Australia.
 He is passionate about supporting rural, remote and regional communities, particularly students from low socio-economic backgrounds.